 “Mark, please listen, tell my wife and son I love them.”

 A minute later he coughed up more blood and died, holding Ericksen’s hand.
 His eyes stared up at nothingness.
 Goldman, a SEAL Team-Six operator, had been on several missions with him in Kandahar Province and they were good friends.
 Both he and Goldman were former teammates on SEAL Team-Eight before being selected for SEAL Team-Six.
 Ericksen’s tears rolled down his muddy, sweat-filled face.

 Ten minutes later, the firefight went silent.
-Lech Pulaski, the master sergeant and lead non-commissioned officer raced over to his position.
-“Boss, just got a call from TOC; they said a Pashtun village elder they detained claimed Sadozai is a Talib.”
+Lech Pulaski, the master sergeant, and lead non-commissioned officer, raced over to his position.
+“Mark just got a call from TOC; they said a Pashtun village elder they detained claimed Sadozai is a Talib.”

 “What!” said Ericksen, with a puzzled look.
 “Can’t be.”

 Ericksen had established a bond with Sadozai, who had recently been assigned to Bravo Team.
 In several firefights, he fought side-by-side with the team, killing many insurgents.
 Sadozai had intelligence, dedication, and performed courageously.
 The men trusted him.

 Ericksen shook his head in disbelief.
 “I don’t believe it.
 Get me, Colonel Dawkins.”

 “Roger that.
 Sadozai is a fucking Talib spy.
 Put Gold Eagle on.”